Port-wine stain: Treatment

 Many treatments have been tried for port-wine stains including freezing, surgery, radiation, and tattooing; port-wine stains can also be covered with cosmetics.

 Lasers may be able to destroy the capillaries without significant damage to the overlying skin.
 Lasers and other light sources may therefore be able to reduce the redness of port-wine stains, although there is not enough evidence to recommend one form over another.

 For most people in trials of pulsed dye laser, more than 25% of the redness was reduced by laser after one to three treatments.
 Adverse effects were rare in these trials, although some people had changes to the color of the skin, especially Chinese people with darker skin.
 There can be pain, crusting, and blistering in the two weeks after treatment.
 The trials only followed people for six months, so long-term outcomes are not known.
 Up to 10 treatments may be necessary for improvement, but complete removal may not result.
 The use of topical rapamycin as an adjunct to pulsed dye laser may improve results.

-Treatment is generally given before one year of age.
-However, as it is recommended to be performed under anesthesia (15 minutes) on small children, it is not always possible to get frequent treatments.
-For example in Finland a child gets treated 2-3 times per year, resulting in a target of "being ready before school age" (7 years).